Tear gas, locked gates led to Indonesian soccer stampede, spectators say

 In the match, Arema went two goals down to Persebaya in the first half but managed to draw level before the break.
 The home side conceded early in the second half, and its 3-2 defeat to the bitter rival on its home turf was the first in 23 years.

-Home side fans invaded the pitch as the game ended, while the players rushed to the changing rooms, according to video footage.
+Home fans swarmed onto the pitch as the game ended, while the players rushed to the changing rooms, according to video footage.

-Awang, a 52-year-old Arema fan, said he left before the final whistle blew.
+Awang, a 52-year-old Arema fan, said he left before the final whistle.
 He said he took shelter in a nearby shop as the chaos unfolded, and returned to the stadium later.

 "What I saw was terrifying.
 There were dead bodies in the prayer room, 17 bodies as I remember," he said, "Many of my fellow supporters were crying hysterically."

-Football hooliganism and violence is not new in Indonesia – data from SOS shows that 86 people have died in soccer-related violence in Indonesia since 1995 – but the severity of this tragedy has shocked the nation.
+Football hooliganism and violence is not new in Indonesia.
+SOS data shows that 86 people have died in soccer-related violence in Indonesia since 1995 – but the severity of the latest tragedy has shocked the nation.

-Kurniawan, the commentator, said in the past violence at soccer matches had failed to bring change, but this time it had to be different.
+Kurniawan, the commentator, said that in the past violence at soccer matches had failed to bring about changes, but this time it had to be different.

 "Our mentality needs to change because managing football is like managing a country.
 This is a mirror, a portrait of our nation," he said.